ChunjingXiao/CsiGAN/README.md

   4. Run 3train_CSI_original_V40_2Unlabelled_C101.py: Python 3train_CSI_original_V40_2Unlabelled_C101.py

-# Supervised learning experiment
+# CsiGANSupervisedGAN

-CsiGANSupervisedGAN is for the Supervised learning using SignFi data (https://github.com/yongsen/SignFi).
+CsiGANSupervisedGAN is for the Supervised learning experiment of CsiGAN using SignFi data (https://github.com/yongsen/SignFi).
 For this semi-supervised learning experiment, there are not any data from the left-out user.
 The SignFi data should be formatted to fit our model.
 And the processed data are too large to be uploaded here, and can be downloaded at: https://pan.baidu.com/s/1LV1pjl0-ITrbzAe0HCWUrA  and the extracted code is: 49gk.

 The running steps are the same to the Semi-supervised learning experiment

+# BaselineSemiSupManiGAN

+BaselineSemiSupManiGAN is for the Semi-supervised learning experiment of the baseline: ManiGAN (Semisupervised learning with gans: Revisiting manifold regularization,ICLR 2018)
+This experiment use the same data with CsiGANSemiSupervisedGAN, and the running steps are also the same to CsiGANSemiSupervisedGAN.

+# BaselineSemiSupSSGAN

+BaselineSemiSupManiGAN is for the Semi-supervised learning experiment of the baseline: SSGAN (Improved techniques for training gans,NIPS 2016)
+This experiment use the same data with CsiGANSemiSupervisedGAN, and the running steps are also the same to CsiGANSemiSupervisedGAN.

+# BaselineSupervisedManiGAN

+BaselineSupervisedManiGAN is for the Supervised learning experiment of the baseline: ManiGAN (Semisupervised learning with gans: Revisiting manifold regularization,ICLR 2018)
+This experiment use the same data with CsiGANSupervisedGAN, and the running steps are also the same to CsiGANSupervisedGAN.

+# BaselineSupervisedSSGAN

+BaselineSupervisedManiGAN is for the Supervised learning experiment of the baseline: SSGAN (Improved techniques for training gans,NIPS 2016)
+This experiment use the same data with CsiGANSupervisedGAN, and the running steps are also the same to CsiGANSupervisedGAN.